 The Maine Turnpike was built in stages between 1941 and 1955.
 The first section between Kittery and Portland was planned and constructed between 1941 and 1947; the freeway opened in December 1947.
 Between 1947 and 1955, the second section was planned and constructed, taking the turnpike from Portland north to Augusta, including a short spur to U.S. 1 in Falmouth.
 This second segment opened to traffic on December 13, 1955.
 The first segment was designated as Interstate 95; the second segment was initially not given an Interstate highway designation.
-That changed when the AASHTO Route Numbering Committee approved the Interstate 495 designation for the second segment on December 4, 1987.23
+That changed when the American Association of State Highway and Transportation Officials (AASHTO) Route Numbering Committee approved the Interstate 495 designation for the second segment on December 4, 1987.23

-So, between the mid-1950s and 2004, Interstate 95 followed the Maine Turnpike northward to metropolitan Portland, then departed the turnpike via the tolled Falmouth Spur.
-From the east-west Falmouth Spur, I-95 traveled to the northern end of Interstate 295 and onto a free highway alignment between Falmouth and Gardiner.
-A proposal to change the designation of Interstate 95, Interstate 295, and Interstate 495 was approved by AASHTO on October 11, 2002.
+Between the mid 1950s and 2004, Interstate 95 followed the Maine Turnpike northward to metropolitan Portland, then departed the turnpike via the tolled Falmouth Spur.
+From the Falmouth Spur, I-95 traveled to the northern end of Interstate 295 and onto a toll free highway alignment between Falmouth and Gardiner.
+A proposal to change the designation of I-95, I-295 and I-495 was approved by AASHTO on October 11, 2002.

-On January 5, 2004, in an effort to reduce confusion along the Interstate 95 alignment, the Maine Department of Transportation redesignated former Interstate 495/Maine Turnpike as Interstate 95.
-As a result of this change, former Interstate 95 was renumbered as a northerly extension of Interstate 295 between Falmouth and Gardiner.
-The short, east-west Falmouth Spur became unsigned Interstate 495.
+On January 5, 2004, in an effort to reduce confusion along the Interstate 95 alignment, the Maine Department of Transportation redesignated former I-495/Maine Turnpike as Interstate 95.
+As a result of this change, former I-95 was renumbered as a northerly extension of Interstate 295 between Falmouth and Gardiner.
+The short, Falmouth Spur became unsigned Interstate 495.
 Interstate 95 now follows the entire Maine Turnpike from Kittery to Augusta.
-As a result of this change, Interstate 95 features mileage-based exit numbers rather than sequential-based exit numbers.
-The redesignation process was completed within a week, as it was completed by January 10, 2004.15
+As a result of this change, I-95 uses mileage based exit numbers rather than sequential based exit numbers.
+The redesignation process was undertaken within a week, as it was completed by January 10, 2004.15

 Speed limits along the Maine Turnpike were increased on August 11, 2014.
 The section between mileposts 2.1 and 44.1 was increased from 65 to 70 miles per hour.
 The portion west of Portland and the Falmouth Spur increased from 55 to 60 miles per hour with the remainder of the Maine Turnpike north to milepost 109 upped to 70 miles per hour from 65.

 New toll lanes were added to Interstate 95 in Miami as part of the 95 Express Lanes project.
 These high occupancy toll (HOT) lanes allow registered carpools with three or more passengers to use the lanes free of charge; tolls will be charged for other users with a SunPass transponder.
 Phase 1A converted I-95 northbound with two toll lanes and four general purpose lanes separated by short orange poles between downtown Miami and the Golden Glades interchange (SR 826/Palmetto Expressway and Florida’s Turnpike); work was completed between February and December 2008.
-Phase 1B restriped I-95 southbound with two HOT lanes on the same stretch between summer 2008 and January 2010.
-Phase 2 of the Express Lanes project runs from November 2011 and April 2015 to extend the HOT lanes northward to Broward Boulevard (Florida 842) in Fort Lauderdale.27
+Phase 1B restriped I-95 southbound with two HOT lanes on the same stretch between Summer 2008 and January 2010.
+Phase 2 of the Express Lanes project, underway from November 2011 to April 2015, extended the HOT lanes northward to Broward Boulevard (SR 842) in Fort Lauderdale.27

 Interstate 95 through the Palmetto State is mostly a four-lane freeway.
-One exception is the stretch between Interstate 20 and South Carolina 327.
-SCDOT reconstructed and widened Interstate 95 at Florence, expanding the freeway to six lanes of concrete separated by a barrier median.
+One exception is the stretch between Interstate 20 and S.C.
+327. The South Carolina Department of Transportation (SCDOT) reconstructed and widened Interstate 95 at Florence, expanding the freeway to six lanes of concrete separated by a barrier median.
 The project replaced or rehabilitated five spans over the freeway and improved several interchange ramps at U.S. 52.
 (Exit 164).
 Additionally the Interstate 95 bridges over an abandoned railroad north of U.S. 52 were removed and replaced with fill material.
 Construction began July of 2002 and was complete by August 31, 2004.1 The total cost of the project was $65 million.5

 While the state of North Carolina has considered implementing tolls to help cover the costs associated with Interstate 95 reconstruction and widening, South Carolina initially had not, but later reconsidered adding them.
-Even with 34,500 vpd at the North Carolina line and 42,700 vpd at the Georgia state line, there remain no immediate plans to overhaul or widen the rest of Interstate 95 in South Carolina at this time.8
+Even with 34,500 vpd at the North Carolina line and 42,700 vpd at the Georgia state line, there remained no immediate plans to overhaul or widen the rest of Interstate 95 in South Carolina as of 2003.8

 Washington, D.C.
 Metropolitan Area

 Two major construction projects along Interstate 95 in the Washington D.C. metropolitan area modernized the highway.
-The first of these projects upgraded the Springfield Interchange, the exchange between Interstates 95, 395 and 495 in Northern Virginia.
-This $676 million project also upgrading I-95 south to Franconia and the interchanges with Virginia State Secondary 644, Old Keene Mill Road, and Franconia Road.
+The first of these projects upgraded the Springfield Interchange, the exchange between I-95, I-395 and I-495 in Northern Virginia.
+This $676 million project also upgrading I-95 south to Franconia and the interchanges with SSR 644, Old Keene Mill Road, and Franconia Road.
 Work ran between March 1999 and April 21, 2007.2